Basement Problems All Homeowners Should Prep For

 What’s more exciting than moving into a new home for the first time?
 As you’re getting settled, you’ll need to make a point of scheduling a basement inspection.
 While setting up annual home inspections with area professionals is never a bad idea, kicking off an early basement inspection will let you get ahead of the common problems that plague new homeowners.
 These problems usually include:

 - Humidity and flooding – Moisture that makes its way into your home is an active danger to the structural integrity of your basement.
-The longer you let humidity levels throughout your home rise, the more likely it is that you’ll find yourself contending with mold or drywall damage, or even flooding.
+The longer humidity levels throughout your home rise, the more likely it is that you’ll find yourself contending with mold or drywall damage, or even flooding.